-RAF Northolt is located in South Ruislip which is about six miles north of London Heathrow Airport.
-Northolt operates in the VIP and general air transport roles with No.32 (The Royal) Squadron using four BAe 146 aircraft and an Agusta A109E helicopter.
+RAF Northolt is located in South Ruislip which is about six miles north of London Heathrow Airport and is used for Government and VIP transport to and from London.

 RAF Northolt Satellite View

 RAF Northolt plays an important royal role with both 32 (The Royal) Squadron and 63 Squadron RAF Regiment (Queen's Colour Squadron) based on the Station.
 Northolt is also home to RAF Music Services with the 'Central Band of the RAF' and the 'British Forces Post Office'.

 32 (The Royal) Squadron currently operates two Dassault Falcon 900LX (known as the Envoy IV CC1 in RAF service) and one Leonardo GrandNew A109SP helicopter.

 • Current Military Aircraft in the UK Tracker.

 • Historic Military Aircraft in the UK Tracker.

 • Military Aircraft around the World Tracker.